VirtualDharm/practice/RevisionNotes/Sql.md

 SELECT EmployeeID, Name, ManagerID, Level
 FROM EmployeeHierarchy
 ORDER BY Level, EmployeeID;

-OLTP (Online Transaction Processing) is used for day-to-day transactional operations and focuses on real-time processing.
-OLAP (Online Analytical Processing) is used for complex analytical queries and focuses on historical data analysis.

 Database Vs Schema : database is a collection of related data that is stored and organized.
 A schema, on the other hand, is a logical container within a database that holds objects like tables, views, and procedures.
 A data warehouse is a large repository of data collected from various sources, structured and organized to support business intelligence and reporting.